- Become a Lawyer

 Lawyers are required to renew their Law Society of Alberta membership on an annual basis, which can be completed through the Lawyer Portal.

-Active members must pay the annual active membership fee in the amount of $2,730.00 (includes GST) and complete the Member Information Update Form (MIUF) available through the Lawyer Portal, pursuant to Rules 164.1 to successfully renew their membership.
+Active members must pay the annual active membership fee in the amount of $2,457.00 (includes GST) and complete the Member Information Update Form (MIUF) available through the Lawyer Portal, pursuant to Rules 164.1 to successfully renew their membership.
+For lawyers who want to pay their fees in two instalments, more details can be found on our Making a Payment page.

 Inactive members must pay the inactive membership fee in the amount of $231.00 (includes GST), but are not required to complete the Member Information Update Form.